-Why Choose Native Cloud Over Virtualized Applications?
+Why Choose Cloud-Native Over Virtualized Applications?

 A Brief Outline

 Application virtualization is a software technology that encapsulates computer programs from the underlying operating system on which they are executed.
 This software technology virtualizes hardware into multiple machines, while Cloud computing is the combination of multiple hardware devices.
-With a Virtualized Application, a user gets dedicated hardware, while with Native Cloud solutions, multiple hardware devices provide one login environment for users.
-While Cloud environments are accessible via URL, a Virtualized Private Network, or VPN, is intended to be accessed on site only.
-Cloud-based software, if given permission, can be accessed anywhere with internet connection.
+With a Virtualized Application, a user gets dedicated hardware, while with Cloud Native solutions, multiple hardware devices provide one login environment for users.
+While Cloud environments are accessible via URL, a Virtualized Private Network, or VPN, is intended to be accessed on-site only.
+Cloud-based software, if given permission, can be accessed anywhere with an internet connection.
 Shared computing resources including software and hardware, provide a Cloud environment, while Virtualized Apps only come into existence after machine/hardware manipulation.
-A single machine failure won’t impact Cloud infrastructure, but in a Virtualized environment, a single node failure can impact 100s of virtual machines.
+A single machine failure won’t impact Cloud infrastructure, but in a Virtualized Environment, a single node failure can impact 100s of virtual machines.

 In More Detail